Jordyn Woods’ String Swimsuit Is So Outrageously Tiny, It’s Kind Of Worth A Look

-Jordyn Woods appears to be channeling her inner “Hot Girl Summer” – if anyone gets to use that phrase, it’s the girl who’s been hanging out with the woman who penned it.
+Jordyn Woods appears to be channeling her inner “Hot Girl Summer,” and if anyone gets to use that phrase, it’s the girl who’s been hanging out with the woman who penned it.
 Jordyn Woods and Megan Thee Stallion seem to have struck up quite the friendship, with two high-profile social media appearances this summer seeing the 21-year-old model join forces with the 24-year-old rapper.

-In fact, the swimsuit that Jordyn has appeared in today is the same one she donned with Stallion.
-As The Inquisitr reported in mid-August, the two took to Instagram on a sports court, with Jordyn rocking a multi-colored and barely-there string swimsuit that seemed about as tiny as they come.
-The model and former best friend to Kylie Jenner has given the look another go, although today’s appearance was a solo one, with the outdoor setting replaced by some indoor selfie action.
+In fact, the swimsuit that Jordyn appeared in today is the same one she donned with Stallion.
+As The Inquisitr reported in mid-August, the two took to Instagram on a sports court, with Jordyn rocking a multicolored and barely-there string swimsuit that seemed about as tiny as they come.
+The model and former best friend to Kylie Jenner has given the look another go.
+Today’s appearance was a solo one with the outdoor setting replaced by some indoor selfie action.

 Something about today’s update is having an effect on Instagram.